fondation451/fulltype/README.md

 The `typeArchitect.buildModel` function allows to build model with the proper structure.
 Its parameter should always be define as a **const type**

-### `buildType`
+### `Type`

-`buildType` is a generic type which can derive a type from a model.
+`Type` is a generic type which can derive a type from a model.
 It can take two parameters:

 - the type of the model to type: `typeof yourModel` (mandatory)
-- a `customMappingType` for the custom kind present in the model.
+- a `CustomMapping` for the custom kind present in the model.
 It should be the type of an object the name of the custom kind of the model as key and their actual type as value

 ### `parseJson`